 Yes, I love my little Frankenbags.
 They were full of gummy and chocolate body parts and other candy.
 The little ones' bags had stickers and pencils.
 I also gave my teen helpers small wooden Halloween totes that had a bag of candy tied to them, and they all had made wax hands and slime.
 And all the kids had their slime and some took their molecules home too.

 Need more Mad Scientist Party inspiration?
-Be sure and check out my free Frankenstein treat box label download, Frankenweenie/Mad Scientist party post and Frankenstein party ideas.
+Be sure and check out my other Mad Scientist's Lab Halloween party, free Frankenstein treat box label download, Frankenweenie/Mad Scientist party post and Frankenstein party ideas.